 I completed a PhD in Economics at the University of Michigan in May 2014.
 I am currently an adjunct professor at the George Washington University.
 I also work independently as a consultant.
 I recently worked at Welch Consulting in Washington, DC.
 I previously worked as Research Professional at the Coase-Sandor Institute for Law and Economics, University of Chicago Law School.

-My research focuses on the public income tax records from 1923 and 1924 that resulted from the Revenue Act of 1924.
+My dissertation focused on the public income tax records from 1923 and 1924 that resulted from the Revenue Act of 1924.
 The Revenue Act of 1924 made US federal income tax information public for two years.
 I collected newspaper records to create a sample of high-income taxpayers in these two years.
 I match them to 1920 and 1930 census records to determine occupation, age, and marital status, and other facts.
-I use the different tax rates in 1923 and 1924 to estimate the elasticity of taxable income (ETI) with respect to the marginal net-of-tax rate.
+I used the different tax rates in 1923 and 1924 to estimate the elasticity of taxable income (ETI) with respect to the marginal net-of-tax rate.

 The dataset has also been used in a working paper on social mobility, "Social Mobility Rates in the USA, 1920-2010: A Surname Analysis", by Greg Clark, which you can find here, as well as the book "The Son Also Rises", on which I am a minor co-author.